19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [12/77]

-(4A) The Director may, under such circumstances as may be prescribed, extend the period for which a person is subject to supervision under subsection (2)(a) for a period not exceeding 2 years.
+(4A) The Director may, under such circumstances as may be prescribed, extend the period for which a person is subject to supervision under subsection (2)(a) or (2A) for a period not exceeding 2 years.

 [2/2006]

+[Act 30 of 2012 wef 01/05/2013]

 (5) No person in respect of whom an order has been made under subsection (2)(b) shall be detained in an approved institution or institutions for a period of more than 3 years after his admission to any approved institution pursuant to that order.